andrehertwig/admintool/README.md

 ### Creating a content template

 A content template must at least contain a block element with *id="template-content"*, otherwise the content will not be found by Thymeleaf.
-Using the namespace within HTML tag provides code completion in Eclipse IDE with installed Thymeleaf plugin.
+Using the namespace within the HTML tag provides code completion in Eclipse IDE with installed Thymeleaf plugin.
 ```html

 	<!DOCTYPE html>